Formatics-SE/Frontend/README.md

 This would serve student, lecturer and course data to the client.

 ## Main App
-Server.js is main app with 3 routers
+Server.js is the main app with 3 routers

 ### Routers
 LecturerLoginRouter.js